- 2 (1/4-ounce) packets active dry yeast

 - 2 teaspoons vegetable oil

-- Stir in the melted butter and 3 of the eggs and stir until thoroughly combined.
-Fit the mixer with the paddle attachment and place the mixing bowl on the mixer.
+Stir in the melted butter and 3 of the eggs and stir until thoroughly combined.
+Fit the mixer with the dough hook and place the mixing bowl on the mixer.

-- With the mixer running on low speed, carefully add 31/2 cups of the flour, one cup at a time, until a soft, sticky dough is formed.
-Be careful to stay clear of the rotating paddle!
+With the mixer running on low speed, carefully add 4 1/2 cups of the flour, one cup at a time, until a soft, sticky dough is formed.
+Be careful to stay clear of the rotating dough hook!
 Add the remaining flour in 1/4-cup increments.
 You may not need all of the flour.
 To know whether you have added enough flour, test the dough by turning off the mixer and touching the dough with your finger.
 It should remain slightly sticky and not at all dry.
-If itís getting dry and very stiff, do not add any more flour.
+If it is getting dry and very stiff, do not add any more flour.

-- Increase the mixer speed to medium-low and allow the paddle to knead the dough until the dough is very smooth and elastic, about 5 minutes.
+Increase the mixer speed to medium-low and allow the paddle to knead the dough until the dough is very smooth and elastic, and the sides of the bowl are clean, about 15 to 20 minutes.

-- Grease a large mixing bowl with the oil and add the dough to the bowl.
+Grease a large mixing bowl with the oil and add the dough to the bowl.
 Turn the dough so that it is coated with oil.
-Then cover the dough with plastic wrap or a clean, damp kitchen towel, and let it stand in a warm, draft-free place to rise until doubled in size, 1 to 11/2 hours.
+Then cover the dough with plastic wrap or a clean, damp kitchen towel, and let it stand in a warm, draft-free place to rise until doubled in size, 1 to 1 1/2 hours.
+Pucnh down the dough and allow to rise a second time, about 1 hour.

-- Place the remaining egg in a small mixing bowl and beat lightly with a fork.
-Using a pastry brush, coat the entire top and sides of the loaf with the eggwash.
-Bake for 10 minutes, then reduce the heat to 350?F. Continue to bake for an additional 15 to 20 minutes, until the loaf is golden brown and the bread sounds hollow when tapped on the top.
+Place the remaining egg in a small mixing bowl along with the water and beat lightly with a fork.
+Using a pastry brush, coat the entire top and sides of the loaf with the eggwash and allow it to sit for 5 minutes.
+Brush again and bake for 20 minutes.
+Brush the loaf with the remaining egg wash and continue to bake for an additional 20 minutes, until the loaf is golden brown and the bread sounds hollow when tapped on the top.
 Using oven mitts or pot holders, remove the baking sheet from the oven.
 Let cool before slicing.